Amy Heiser-Meyers brings the sunshine to Horizons Elementary, and she’s a bright light among our school leaders.

 Heiser-Meyers is noted for her support of Horizons’ teachers, and involving them in decisions that impact student learning.
 She also makes extra effort to keep families and business partners engaged with the school.

-As PCPS’ Principal of the Year, Heiser-Myers will serve as our district’s nominee for the Florida Department of Education’s annual statewide Principal of the Year award.
+As PCPS’ Principal of the Year, Heiser-Meyers will serve as our district’s nominee for the Florida Department of Education’s annual statewide Principal of the Year award.

 “I’m just very humbled and honored to not only represent my school, Horizons, but the Polk County school system,” she said.
 “It has been an honor to impact multiple generations of students here in Polk.”